|

 Gallery or send it to the editor and she will add it for you.
 In

-do not have a digital photo, contact the editor.
-Remember, bios need
+you do not have a digital photo, contact the editor.
+Remember,

 Access the Gallery from the Message Board start page.
 Select